ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 pprintAE :: AE -> String
 ```

 Give `pprintAE` an `AE` data structure and it will return a string.
-More generally, the pretty printer's signature for any language will be the datatype for that langauge's abstract syntax to a string.
+The pretty printer's signature for any language will be the datatype for that language's abstract syntax to a string.

 If `parseAE` and `pprintAE` are correct, then the following equivalence should hold for any string representing legal concrete syntax: